 Ronald Mueller is a partner in Gibson Dunn’s Washington, D.C. office and a founding member of the firm’s Securities Regulation and Corporate Governance practice group.
 He advises public companies on a broad range of SEC disclosure and regulatory matters, executive and equity-based compensation issues, and corporate governance and compliance issues and practices.
 He advises some of the largest U.S. public companies on SEC reporting, proxy disclosures and proxy contests, shareholder engagement and shareholder proposals, and insider trading and Section 16 reporting and compliance.
-As well, he advises on many environmental, social and governance (ESG) practices and disclosures, including governing documents for companies, boards, and board committees, such as bylaws and committee charters, director independence and related party transaction issues, board oversight of enterprise risks, environmental reporting and engagement, and corporate social responsibility.
+As well, he advises on many environmental, social and governance (ESG) practices and disclosures, including governing documents for companies, boards, and board committees, director independence and related party transaction issues, board oversight of enterprise risks, environmental reporting and engagement, and corporate social responsibility practices and disclosures.

 Mr. Mueller was named 2020 Washington, D.C.
 Corporate Governance Law Lawyer of the Year by Best Lawyers®.
-He has been ranked by Chambers and in 2019 was recognized by Chambers USA as a top Securities: Regulation attorney.
+He has been ranked by Chambers and since 2019 has been recognized by Chambers USA as a top Securities: Regulation attorney.
 He is listed in the 2023 edition of The Best Lawyers in America® in the categories of Corporate Governance Law, Corporate Compliance Law, and Securities Regulation.
 In 2017, Mr. Mueller was also recognized in Who’s Who of Corporate Governance Lawyers by Who’s Who Legal.
 He was also recognized by Expert Guides as a top Corporate Governance attorney.
 Mr. Mueller was named by BTI Consulting Group as a BTI Client Service All-Star for delivering “outstanding legal skills enveloped in a rare combination of practical business knowledge, extraordinary attention to client needs and noteworthy responsiveness.”